aitmyrza-ai/fnb-dashboard/BACKEND_LEARNING_NOTES.md

 Problems:
 - Close the tab → data was gone (for some things)
 - Open on your phone → nothing there
-- Your brother opens the link → empty screen
+- Your worker opens the link → empty screen
 - Clear your browser → everything deleted

 localStorage still exists in this app for the Notes section only.